honojs/honox/README.md

 ### Project Structure

-The below is the project structure of a minimal application including a client side:
+Below is the project structure of a minimal application including a client side:

 ```txt
 .